rDybing/webTest/README.md

 Response from    : <some IP>:80
 ```

-This app must be run as SUDO or root as hogging ports for web-server purposes demand it.
+This app must be run as SUDO or root as hogging ports for web-server listening purposes demand it if using port 80 or 443.

 ## Build